TheBestTvarynka/tbt/content/posts/safety-comments-matter/index.md

 For me, the most important point in `SAFETY:` comments is that writing them requires thinking about preconditions and invariants.
 Devs seldom think about invariants and what can go wrong.
 When explaining why the `unsafe` operation is safe, you check the corresponding unsafe function preconditions and how to uphold them.

-You can use AI to help you write `SAFERY:` comments, but remember that **it is your responsibility** to check that the generated ones list all needed preconditions and invariants.
+You can use AI to help you write `SAFETY:` comments, but remember that **it is your responsibility** to check that the generated ones list all needed preconditions and invariants.

 **Do not neglect `SAFETY:` comments.**